 A hydronic radiant floor heating system in concrete slab

-The first type of radiant floor heating utilizes air as the heat-transferring medium and is rarely installed for residential use due to the limited amount of heat air holds.
+The first type, Radiant Air Floors, of radiant floor heating utilizes air as the heat-transferring medium and is rarely installed for residential use due to the limited amount of heat air holds.
 Electric Radiant Floors is the second type of radiant floor heating and utilizes electric cables or electrically conductive plastic mats installed beneath the floor covering to heat the space above through radiation and convection.
 This type of heating system is best used in applications where the floor has significant thermal mass to store the heat for longer periods of time.
 The third and most popular type of radiant heating is hydronic.
-This system pumps a mixture of heated water and anti-freeze from a boiler through looped tubing that is laid beneath the floor’s surface (as depicted above) and controlled by multiple heating zones that fine-tune the amount of heat being delivered to different rooms.
+This system pumps a mixture of heated water and anti-freeze from a boiler through looped tubing that is laid beneath the floor’s surface (as depicted above) and controlled by multiple heating zones which fine tune the amount of heat being delivered to different rooms.

 www.energy.gov on Radiant Heating

 Contact us today to see how we can best serve you on your next building project.

 Tel: +1 (805) 466-7674